 - Automation revived slavery in the early 1800s.
 As the indigo trade was dying, it wasn’t economical to keep slaves, until the cotton gin and the paddle wheel steamboat and other processes to increase output made agriculture profitable again.

-- African resistance to diseases like malaria made them ideal slaves over any Europeans or indigenous people more susceptible to disease.
+- African resistance to diseases like malaria made them ideal slaves over Europeans and indigenous people more susceptible to disease.

 - Today’s racists try to revise history to make slavery seem less barbaric because even they are aware in hindsight that slaves were humans and the actual practices that took place were almost unbelievably brutally barbaric.